See the Bible Q&A series here

 The Lord expects each of us to grow in the knowledge, understanding, and application of both His written Word and His revealed insights.
 Those of us who ignore His calling, risk being ‘spiritually vomited out’ of His mouth—just as He warned He would allow the promised land to vomit out ancient Israel and Judah for similar rejection of His Word.
 This was also His clear warning, in Revelation 3, to the Church at Laodicea.
 Note how these warnings debunk the ‘once saved, always saved’ lie.

-Paul reminds us that the church (3rd age Christians) is spiritually grafted into Israel.
-Thus, the same expectations and warnings that applied to ancient Israel, also apply to us Gentile believers.
-And tragically, those who ignore this prophetic responsibility, may find themselves part of what I call, ‘the beheaded multitude’—former Christians who will have become lukewarm or fully apostate during the closing years of this current, 3rd age, then return to faith in Christ during the pending tribulation age (the 4th age), and are ultimately martyred for refusing the mark of the beast.
-(See: Revelation 7)
+Paul reminds us that the church (3rd age Christians) is spiritually grafted into ‘spiritual Israel’—Jews who, over the millennia on this current version of Earth, will have embraced and served Him as The Messiah and Lord God Almighty.
+Thus, the same expectations and warnings that applied to ancient Israel (to be His special, set-aside people as a witness to all onlookers) also apply to us Gentile believers.
+And tragically, those who ignore this prophetic responsibility, may find themselves part of what I call, ‘the beheaded multitude’—former Christians who will have become lukewarm or fully apostate during the closing years of this current, 3rd age, then return to faith in Christ during the pending tribulation age (the 4th Biblical age of human history), and are ultimately martyred for refusing the mark of the beast, and not worshiping the final anti-Christ global ruler as God Almighty.
+(See: Revelation 7 and anti-Christ (Series).)

 Bottom Line

-The Lord has no pleasure in stillborn Christians—those who never mature spiritually.
+The Lord has no pleasure in stillborn Christians—those who never mature spiritually to reflect Him to onlookers.
 The antidote?
 Align our lifestyle, words, and actions to serve as living, faithful answers to the questions above.